jareddreyer/catalogue/README.md

   - Visual bugs
       - [x] even out table column widths (OBSOLETE)
       - [x] hide field text that is no necessary on movies e.g. "season(s):"
-      - [x] build latest updates section
   - Insert Form
       - [x] allow editing of Source fields in edit mode of a title already in catalogue
 	  - [x] get tagit "tags" for Seasons and Genre from DB so list doesn't become obsolete

 ## Issues log ##
-- layout of login form is disrupted by recently added section
+- layout of login form is disrupted by recently added section ([x] now resolved)
 - if user is not logged in they can still use routing to browse to catalogue-maintenance/$id and edit a title which then breaks the owner field in the catalogue table
 - code base would not work with 3.4 Silverstripe framework (issue with routing)